Introduction and Overview

 A notation is placed on the official transcript “Dismissal on (date) for a violation of the University’s Standards of Conduct”

-The student is required to notify his/her parents/legal guardians and make arrangements for leaving the campus within 48 hours of the notification (unless the decision is being appealed).
-Parents must verify arrangements by contacting the Student Life Office prior to the dismissal.
+The student is required to make arrangements for leaving the campus within 48 hours of the notification (unless the decision is being appealed).

 The student is prohibited from campus property unless permission is granted by the Dean of Students or a designee.

 For a Staff Conference or University Review Board, any party may appeal the outcomes issued.
-Because of the voluntary and participatory nature of Restorative Conferences and Circles, Restorative Agreements are not subject to appeal.
-Appeals for a Staff Conference decision must be submitted in writing within three working days following notification and should be directed to the Vice President for Student Life.
+(Because of the voluntary and participatory nature of Restorative Conferences and Circles, Restorative Agreements are not subject to appeal).
+Appeals for a Staff Conference decision must be submitted in writing within three working days following notification and should be directed to the appropriate Academic Dean.
 Appeals for a University Review Board decision must be submitted in writing within three working days following notification and should be directed to the Provost.

 Reasons for an appeal must be clearly stated and based on one of the following: